Jeonghum/Jeonghum/README.md

-- 👋 Hi, I’m @Jeonghum
+- 👋 Hi, I’m @Jumogehn
-- 👀 I’m interested in watching Netflix, programming C++/C# SWs and riding MTB bike
+- 👀 I’m interested in watching Netflix and riding MTB bike
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning WxWidgets
-- 💞️ I’m looking to collaborate on making ffmpeg application
+- 💞️ I’m looking to collaborate on making interesting applications
-- 📫 Contack me via my email if are not a robot but a human
+- 📫 Contack me via my email if u are not a robot but a human

 <!---
 Jeonghum/Jeonghum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.